Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Two islands are just south of the Old Town area, across the Thu Bon River.
 One of them is An Hoi Island, and the other is Cam Nam.
 These are also walkable and fun to explore.
 You can walk, bicycle, or scooter over both bridges connecting to both islands.

 An Hoi Island is smaller and home to the Hoi An Night Market.
-There is a lot more packed into the small An Hoi Island—a lot of cafes, restaurants, and hotels.
+There is a lot more packed into the small An Hoi Island — a lot of cafes, restaurants, and hotels.
 This little island is very walkable.
 I’ve posted some pictures below.

 Three short bridges connect An Hoi Island to the Old Town area.
-One of them, the An Hoi Bridge (Cau An Hoi), is a short and scenic walking bridge.
-This area is a crossroads of several smaller roads in Old Town.
+One of them, located here, is a short and scenic walking bridge.
+This immediate area is a crossroads of several smaller roads in Old Town.
+In my photo, I’m at that crossroads, and you can see the small bridge on the right-hand side.

 Cau An Hoi Bridge in Old Town, Hoi An, Vietnam, showing the short walking bridge across the Thu Bon River and tourists and locals.